 Limitations.
 No participant may receive awards during any one calendar year representing more than 50,000 Shares.
-In addition, no participant may receive in any one calendar year (i) options and stock appreciation rights representing more than 50,000 Shares or (ii) performance-based awards (other than options or stock appreciation rights) representing more than 50,000 Shares.
+In addition, no participant may receive in any one calendar year (i) options and stock appreciation rights representing more than 50,000 Shares.
 Further, in no event will the number of Shares issued under the Plan upon the exercise of incentive stock options exceed 210,000 Shares.
 These limits are subject to adjustments by the Compensation Committee as provided in the Plan for stock splits, stock dividends, recapitalizations, and other similar transactions or events.
 In addition, the dollar value that can be paid in any calendar year pursuant to an award intended to qualify as a performance-based award is capped at the maximum amount allowed under Code Section 162(m).
 The Plan retains the overall limit on the number of Shares that may be granted to participants as 50,000 Shares, but eliminates the sub-limits under Code Section 162(m) for awards granted after November 2, 2017 (please see "Effect of Proposed Amendments-Section 162(m) and the TCJA" below for more information).